clickup/ent-framework/docs/classes/ShardLocator.md

 ▸ **multiShardsFromInput**(`vc`, `input`, `op`): `Promise`<[`Shard`](Shard.md)<`TClient`\>[]\>

-Called in a context when multiple shards may be involved, e.g. when selecting Ents referred by some inverses.
-May also return the empty list of shards in case there are fields with inverses in input (i.e. the filtering is correct), but there are no inverses in the database.
+Called in a context when multiple Shards may be involved, e.g. when selecting Ents referred by some Inverses.
+May also return the empty list of Shards when, although there are fields with Inverses in input (i.e. the filtering is correct), there are no Inverse rows existing in the database.

 #### Parameters